mozilla/webmaker-screenshot/README.md

   for pages that need extra time after the `load` event is fired to put themselves together.
 Defaults to `false`.

+#### `GET /healthcheck`

+Returns HTTP 200 if the server is OK, 500 if something is wrong.

+Regardless, this endpoint always returns a JSON response with the following keys:

+* `redis` is a boolean indicating whether the server is currently connected to redis.

 ## Discourse Support

 You can use `contrib/discourse-onebox.js` as a basis for automatically